hirayamnl/hiraya-coding-standards/README.md

 ```

 ### Defining properties
-- You must not omit "public"/"private"/"protected" modifiers.
+- You must not omit `public`/`private`/`protected` modifiers.
-- You should always explicitly write "public" as the default modifier.
+- You should always explicitly write `public` as the default modifier.
-- The "static" keyword must come after the modifiers.
+- The `static` keyword must come after the modifiers.
 - You must not use "var" when defining properties because you can't add modifiers.
 - You must not define two or more properties in one statement.
 ```php